ariakit/ariakit/README.md

 ## Sponsors

-<sup><a href="https://opencollective.com/reakit">Become a sponsor</a></sup>

-By donating $100 or more you become a sponsor and help in the development of this project.
+By donating $100 or more you [become a sponsor](https://opencollective.com/reakit) and help in the development of this project.
 Thank you to all our sponsors! 🙏

 <p>
   <a href="https://opencollective.com/reakit/tiers/sponsor/0/website"><img src="https://opencollective.com/reakit/tiers/sponsor/0/avatar.svg"></a>